-Monemvasia has new and old part.
-The new part is called Gefira (Yefira) and it is a small village on the mainland where the island bridge starts.
-The old part occupies the island and is known as Kastro, Kastro Monemvasias or Palia Monemvasia.
-Kastro lower part (Lower town) is enclosed with big wall that spans from the sea to the steep rock slopes.
-Many of the old houses are restored and some turned into hotels, souvenir shops, art galleries, cafes or restaurants.
+The island has elongated shape with a large plateau (1 km long and up to 300 meters wide in some parts).
+The fortified town is in the lower part of the island and consists of two neighborhoods - Ano Poli (Upper town) and Kato Poli (Lower Town).
+The Lower Town is enclosed with a big wall that spans from the sea to the steep rock slopes.
+Many of the old houses are restored and turned into hotels, souvenir shops, art galleries, cafes or restaurants.
 In the past there were more than forty churches and some of them survived to present days.